abram-steeve/rajagiri-carpool/README.md

 # rajagiri-carpool
-A car pooling web app for Rajagiri
+A car pooling web app for Rajagiri.
 IDEA:
 A secure carpool platform for Rajagiri students to offer or join rides.
 Verified college IDs, vehicles, and OTP check-ins ensure safety and trust.